seng499-company2/dev-tools/mock_data_generator/README.md

 # Mock Data Generator
+*Any data stored in the CSV files does not represent real world data.*
 ___
 ### Description
 The purpose of this tool is to take in three CSV files and generate python objects and json files which can be used throughout the project.